volt-protocol/whitepaper/volt.md

 # Launch Plans

 ## Audits
-VOLT has been audited by Zellic with no vulnerabilities found. (link to audit report) Prior to launch, Volt will be audited through [Code4rena](https://code4rena.com/contests/2022-03-volt-protocol-contest) public audit.
-There is also a final capstone audit scheduled for after Code4rena.
+VOLT has been audited by Zellic with no vulnerabilities found. (https://github.com/code-423n4/2022-03-volt/tree/main/audits) Volt is currently undergoing a [Code4rena](https://code4rena.com/contests/2022-03-volt-protocol-contest) public audit.
 After launch, the DAO will offer competitive bug bounties that scale as Volt does.

 ## Guarded Launch
 The VOLT issuance system will be launched prior to the VCON governance token.
-In this early stage, it will be governed by the Volt DAO multisig, subject to a timelock and with veto power assigned to an external Guardian.
+In this early stage, it will be administered by the Volt DAO multisig consisting of Volt Protocol founder Kirk Hutchison, Joey Santoro (TRIBE), Sam Kazemian (FRAX), Glueeater (OlympusDAO), and gabagool.eth (Information Token).
 Both Fuse issuance and the PSM will be subject to limits during this period.
 At launch, there will be a debt ceiling of 30m VOLT on Fuse and 10m in the PSM.
 There will be a daily "drip" of additional VOLT into both PSM and Fuse at a rate adjustable by governance.
-At first, this will be set to 50k VOLT daily for each venue.
+The initial drip rate is zero and will be adjusted based on market data afteer lauynch.

 ## Liquidity Bootstrapping Event
 Plans for the launch of the VCON governance token are tentative.
 The launch will occur publicly, with 10% of the token supply available, and take place approximately a month after VOLT issuance is live.
 VCON will be launched in a liquidity bootstrapping pool (LBP) or similar mechanism.
 An LBP is a mechanism for on chain price discovery of a new token that resembles a Dutch Auction.
 The LBP will be seeded with VCON governance tokens and protocol controlled FEI.
 The LBP will start at a market cap of $250m for VCON or $0.25 per VCON token and last for a week.
 The pool will be seeded with 9.9% of the VCON supply, 99m VCON tokens and 250k FEI at a 99/1 weighting.
 Half of the proceeds of the LBP will be held by the DAO treasury as liquidity for VCON/FEI, the other half added to the surplus to backstop VOLT.